 The Best Keto Peanut Butter Cookies

+If you love peanut butter, you're going to be obsessed with this recipe.
 This may be a bold statement - but I truly believe it - these keto peanut butter cookies are the be low carb peanut butter cookies you can make.

 How do I know?!